ZolutionSoftware/Rezolver/doc/Rezolver.Documentation/_docfx_proj/docs/benchmarks.md

 ### Notes

-Rezolver doesn't make it into the 'Fast' graph because of the aforementioned first-call overhead when resolving a service of a given type for the very first time.
+Rezolver doesn't make it into the 'Fast' graph purely because of the aforementioned first-call overhead when resolving a service of a given type for the very first time.
 This will change.

 ## 'Basic' compound results